Naturality and mapping class groups in Heegaard Floer homology: The 2-complex of handleslides

 \section{The 2-complex of handleslides}

-In this appendix, we give a description of strong Heegaard invariants for classical (i.e., not sutured) single pointed Heegaard diagrams that is equivalent to Definition~\ref{def:strong-Heegaard}, and instead of $\a$-equivalences and $\b$-equivalences, uses more elementary moves: $\a$-isotopies, $\b$-isotopies, $\a$-handleslides, and $\b$-handleslides.
+In this appendix, we sketch a description of strong Heegaard invariants for classical (i.e., not sutured) single pointed Heegaard diagrams that is equivalent to Definition~\ref{def:strong-Heegaard}, and instead of $\a$-equivalences and $\b$-equivalences, uses more elementary moves: $\a$-isotopies, $\b$-isotopies, $\a$-handleslides, and $\b$-handleslides.
 The tradeoff is that one has to check the commutativity of the invariant~$F$ along a larger number of loops of diagrams.
 But we do have to impose less on~$F$, and hence strengthen Theorem~\ref{thm:iso}.
 The main tool is a result of Wajnryb~\cite{Waj98:MCG-Handlebody}, who constructed a simply-connected 2-complex whose vertices consist of cut-systems, and whose edges correspond to changing just one circle in a cut system.
+We only sketch the proofs in this appendix.

 We start off by looking at those moves that only involve $\a$-circles or $\b$-circles.
 For these, it is enough to consider only one of the two handlebodies.
 In particular, we show that any two cut-systems for a handlebody can be connected by a sequence of handleslides.
 This is in fact a corollary of a result of Wajnryb~\cite{Waj98:MCG-Handlebody}.
 To state his result, let us first recall some definitions.